 Make a Gorgeous Culinary Herb Wreath

 Herb gardening has become one of my favorite hobbies and this year I’m growing over 25 different types of herbs!
 There’s nothing better than a backyard garden full of fragrant edible plants.
-Now that it’s harvest season I’ve been researching ways to use them.
+Now that it’s harvest season, I’ve been researching ways to use them.
 I mainly use fresh herbs in cooking.
 Last year I made up a batch of yummy oregano pesto.
-I plan to make my own herbal vinegar and infused olive oils this year, and of course I made a gorgeous culinary herb wreath.
+I also made my own herbal vinegar, and of course I made this gorgeous culinary herb wreath.

 Herbs to Choose